-As the plane rumbled across the Atlanta tarmac toward the gate, I stared out of the window and thought about the next stage of the journey.
-I’d still have to go through customs (including monkeying around with the U.S. border control’s silly machines for issuing landing cards), claim my bags, re-check them onto my connecting flight, stand in yet another security line (sigh), and find my way to the gate for the last, outbound flight to Pittsburgh.
+As the plane rumbled across the Atlanta tarmac toward the gate, I stared out the window and thought about the next stage of the journey.
+I’d still have to go through customs (including monkeying around with the U.S. border control’s silly machines for issuing landing cards), claim my bags, re-check them onto my connecting flight and stand in yet another security line (sigh).
 We were on time, though, and I had almost two hours to do all of this.
-I assessed my chances as pretty good.
+I assessed my chances as very good.

 As I write this on Thursday, December 21, four days after my flight, there’s still not much information on what actually caused the power outage.
-The proximate cause was an electrical fire in an underground tunnel that quickly knocked out the main power supply and spread to a back-up generator.
-The cause of the fire is still unknown.
-The authorities have ruled out a terror attack, but as we were experiencing the outage in real time, the possibility of terrorism seemed to be high on people's minds (though I don’t recall anyone expressing the idea aloud – that was too scary to contemplate).
+The apparent cause was an electrical fire in an underground tunnel that quickly knocked out the main power supply and spread to a back-up generator.
+But what started that fire is still unknown.
+The authorities ruled out a terror attack, but as we were experiencing the outage in real time, the possibility of terrorism seemed to be high on people's minds (though I don’t recall anyone expressing the idea aloud – that was too scary to contemplate).

-The Georgia Power Co., managers of the airport, and the mayor of Atlanta have all apologized for the outage, and vowed to learn the right lessons going forward.
-As someone who experienced it first-hand, I have a few questions to ask: How is it there was no redundant generating system that would have switched on automatically during the outage?
-Why were the back-up generators placed so close to the main power supply?
+The Georgia Power Co., managers of the airport, and the mayor of Atlanta have apologized for the outage, and vowed to learn the right lessons going forward.
+As someone who experienced the event first-hand, though, I have a few questions to ask: How is it there was no back-up generating system that would have switched on automatically during the outage?
 Why were there not more emergency lights sprinkled around the airport to at least allow people to move around safely through the darkened terminal?
 Why do the airport’s trains and elevators apparently operate on the same power system as the airport itself (passengers were stuck inside claustrophobic train cars and lifts)?
-And, finally, why weren’t security personnel, members of the airport staff, and concession workers given at least some basic training to deal with something as foreseeable as a power outage?
+And, finally, why weren’t security personnel, members of the airport staff, and concession workers given at least some training to deal with something as foreseeable as a power outage?
 It’s fair to say that no one knew what to do.

 Many of the same lessons apply to Delta Airlines, though (at least as of this writing) the airline has not yet apologized to the thousands of its passengers who were adversely affected.
 Delta CEO Ed Bastian, instead, appears to be positioning Delta as another victim of the outage, saying the airline may have lost as much as $50 million and would seek reimbursement from the airport and power company.